railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/index.rst

    used in banks and other large organizations.
    OpenERP is that system, and is described in detail throughout this book.

-Whether you want to test OpenERP or to put it into full production, you have at least two starting
+Whether you want to test OpenERP or to put it into full production, you have at least three starting
 points:

+* no need to install OpenERP, you can test it through http://demo.openerp.com,

 * evaluate it on line at http://www.openerp.com and ask OpenERP for a SaaS trial hosted at http://ondemand.openerp.com, or the equivalent service at any of OpenERP's partner companies,